 I often get asked how to teach about Valentine’s Day in preschool.
 The commercial side of Valentine’s Day is very different from how we might approach the holiday in a preschool setting.
 Let me tell you how.

 It’s traditional to do a card exchange on Valentine’s Day.
 It’s always something preschoolers look forward to and something that remains special.
 In addition to that, we also celebrate by doing a valentine process art project and doing thematic learning activities like these printable Valentine’s Day centers.
-You can try these Montessori inspired tray activities, have this special Valentine’s Day snack, and enjoy this beautiful Valentine’s Day sensory bin.
+You can try these Montessori inspired tray activities, have a special Valentine’s Day snack, and enjoy this beautiful Valentine’s Day sensory bin.

 The best way to teach toddlers about Valentine’s Day is to teach the meaning of the holiday.
 It’s not about candy and receiving gifts; it’s a time to celebrate love and friendship and the joy of having other people in your life.
 This is a good opportunity to teach your toddler about kindness, too, by using these 28 days of kindness cards.